Applied Part 10. Protecting Metrics from Goodhart: Guard Metrics and Emergency Mode

 Educational Case

-Production incident cdn_error_budget_burn, projected onto the educational agent journal from book/part-11-second-feature-phase.md.
+The production incident cdn_error_budget_burn, projected onto the educational agent log from book/part-11-second-feature-phase.md.
 The release improved MTTR from 660s to 290s, formally looking like a success.
-But silent_p0 jumped from 0.02 to 0.18, manual_review_rate dropped from 0.18 to 0.12.
-The goal is to see that the CI gate catches this shift and blocks the merge despite the "green" MTTR.
+But silent_p0 jumped from 0.02 to 0.18, and manual_review_rate dropped from 0.18 to 0.12.
+The goal is to see that the CI gateway catches this shift and blocks the merge, despite the "green" MTTR.

 Preparation